#System Status

 - An incident was resolved but I am still affected.
 Some issues may require you to refresh your browser or sign out and sign back in after resolution.

-- Status is not visible in the sidebar.
-Confirm you are signed in with a supported client or partner portal role.
+/statusdirectly if your role is authorised.
 Navigation visibility is not the security boundary; the protected page and API routes still enforce session authorisation server-side.